 A Web view is an interactive rendition of a model that you can view in a Web browser.
 You can use Web views to navigate hierarchically to specific subsystems and see properties of blocks and signals.

 Web views are useful for presenting models to audiences and for sharing models with colleagues who do not have MathWorks® products installed.

 For details, see Export Models to Web View Files.

 You can use Simulink Report Generator software to compare XML text renditions of different versions of a Simulink model and to compare the XML renditions to explore differences between versions of the model.
 You can also compare the XML text renditions of two different models.

 You can generate a model report, which is an HTML document that describes the structure and content of a model.
 The model report includes block diagrams of the model and its subsystems and the settings of its block parameters.
 To generate the report, from the Simulink Editor, select File > Print Details.
 For more information, see Generate a Model Report.

 To interactively focus on specific elements of a model (for example, blocks, signals, and properties) without navigating through the model diagram or chart, using the Model Explorer.
 To open the Model Explorer, in the Simulink Editor, select View > Model Explorer.
 For details, see Model Explorer Overview.

 To generate a report that lists the suboptimal conditions or settings in a model, with suggestions for better model configuration settings where appropriate, use the Model Advisor.
 To open the Model Advisor, in the Simulink Editor, select Analysis > Model Advisor.
-For details, see Consult the Model Advisor
+For details, see Consulting the Model Advisor

 To navigate a model hierarchically, open systems in a model, and determine the blocks contained in a model, you can use the Simulink Model Browser.
 To open the Model Browser, select View > Model Browser Options > Model Browser.
 For details, see Model Browser.